craftcms/feed-me/README.md

 ## Features

-- Import data from XML, RSS or ATOM feeds.
+- Import data from XML, RSS, ATOM or JSON feeds.
 - Feeds are saved to allow easy re-processing on-demand, or to be used in a Cron job.
 - Map feed data to your entry fields.
 See Supported Fieldtypes.
 - Duplication handling - control what happens when feeds are processed again.